 - 2 large egg yolks

 - 2 cups all-purpose flour plus more for the work surface

 - Fleur de sel

-- 2. In the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and brown sugar.
-Add the egg yolks one at a time and mix well.
-Combine the flour and salt in a small bowl, then add the flour mixture to the butter-sugar mixture, mixing until well combined.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and brown sugar.
+Add the egg yolks, 1 at a time, and mix well.
+Combine the flour and salt in a small bowl.
+Then add the flour mixture to the butter and sugar mixture, mixing until well combined.

-- 3. Shape the dough into a disk, wrap it in plastic, and refrigerate for 10 minutes.
+- Shape the dough into a disk, wrap it in plastic wrap, and refrigerate for 10 minutes.

-- 4. Roll the dough out on a lightly floured surface to about 1/4 inch thick.
+- Roll the dough out on a lightly floured surface to about 1/4 inch thick.
 The dough will be quite sticky.
-Cut out circles with a 2-inch round cutter and place the cookies on the baking sheet.
+Cut out circles with a 2-inch cookie or biscuit cutter and place the cookies on the baking sheet.
 If desired, gently press together the scraps of dough and reroll.
 If the rerolled dough is sticky, refrigerate it for another 10 minutes.

 - Bake the toffee cookies for 11 to 13 minutes, until the edges are golden brown.
 Let cool completely on the baking sheet.